DigitalCreationsCo/cinematic-framework/docs/WORKFLOW_INTEGRATION.md

 ## Overview

 The role-based prompt architecture remains fully integrated throughout the cinematic video generation workflow, ensuring detailed, role-specific specifications are used at every stage.
-This architecture is now underpinned by a **command-driven orchestration layer** utilizing **Google Cloud Pub/Sub** for communication between the API server and the stateless `pipeline-wrapper` worker service.
+This architecture is now underpinned by a **command-driven orchestration layer** utilizing **Google Cloud Pub/Sub** for communication between the API server and the stateless `pipeline-worker` worker service.
 Persistent state management via **PostgreSQL checkpoints** guarantees reliable execution, enabling features like pipeline resume, explicit stop, and scene retries.

 ---